 From the study of the formation of the Earth we move on to the specifics of the cultures of North America.
-This unit will culminate in a Historical Park City Feast on November 26th.
-Children will research the foods of the times and dress as people of the era.
-What did the miners eat?
-We’re about to find out…
+This unit will culminate in a “Fifty Nifty United States” Historical Feast on November 25th.
+Children will research the foods of the state they will represent.
+Details will be forthcoming…

 Wednesday – Art

-The class has covered a review of sketching basic shapes, the color wheel and color mixing.
+The class has covered a review of sketching basic shapes, and will review the color wheel and color mixing.
 We will try our hand at various techniques including water colors and creating a still life.
 Students are encouraged to practice, practice, practice!
 Remind them to bring along a sketch book when going to a restaurant or on a car trip.
 They have been practicing sketching objects using the basic shapes – a sphere can be a snowman, an eyeball or a pumpkin, an ellipsoid can be a football, etc.

 Thursday – Zoology

-In November the elementary class will review characteristics and nomenclature of invertebrates and then examine various species.
+In November the elementary class will review characteristics and nomenclature of invertebrates (animals which have no bones) and examine various species.
 If you find any specimens crawling around, please bring them in for observation.
 This is a good time to have an invertebrate themed dinner which might include shrimp, clams and/or crab.